 Because it's the professional thing to do.
+It is an investment for professionals.
 Getting high quality reproductions of your headshot using the correct size of 8x10 is important; otherwise, you may be perceived as an amateur who doesn't know what they're doing.
 Why take that chance?
 As a professional actor, you should know what is required of you when you go to auditions and use every opportunity to always present yourself as a professional.
 That means having professionally reproduced 8x10 headshots with your resume stapled to the back.
-You should always take TWO with you when going to auditions....just in case.
+You should always take TWO with you when going to auditions....just in case, even if the last few times the agent said they didn't need them.
 Oh....and NEVER have your resume printed on the back of your headshot.
 It should be updated regularly and printed on plain 8x10 paper and stapled to the back of your headshot at all four corners.

-If you expect to be considered for a role in a multi-million dollar film project, you should start by having your headshot meet industry standards, know your way around the set and certainly be able to deliver your lines in a consistent manner for every take they do; that includes reversal shots when the camera isn't even on you.
+If you expect to be considered for a role in a multi-million dollar film project, you should start by having your headshot meet industry standards, know your way around the set and certainly be able to deliver your lines in a consistent manner for every take they do OR be able to change your read to whatever the director asks you to do.
 If you start out by going to the audition with a headshot that doesn't meet the basic professional standards, how can you expect casting directors to think you know what you're doing?

 Can I bring a few friends with me to the shoot?